kragorg/dng/chapters/2025-04-13 — Dungeons and Gardens.md

 A collective sigh escapes the crew, a shared breath of weary disappointment.
 Hope is a fragile commodity here.
 The Remorhaz creeps onward, the search continuing within the fog’s suffocating embrace.

-The galley bustles with activity, Chef Ingrid impressed with our tale of the giant squid, her moon-and-rune amulet glinting in the lamplight.
+The galley bustles with activity.
+Chef Ingrid is impressed with our tale of the giant squid, her moon-and-rune amulet glinting in the lamplight.
 Despite the chaos, a sense of camaraderie pulses through the ship as the crew gathers— survivors and newcomers alike.

 Kragor, brow furrowed, leans towards the wizard Bret, peppering him with questions.
 Bret, clearly burdened by secrets, folds his hands cautiously.
 “I am bound by oaths,” he states, his tone careful, “to maintain discretion regarding my objectives within Eiselcross.”
 His eyes dart around the galley.